awsdocs/amazon-cloudwatch-user-guide/doc_source/AlarmThatSendsEmail.md

 The third row, where all five of the most recent data points are missing, illustrates how the various settings for how to treat missing data affect the alarm state\.
 If missing data points are considered breaching, the alarm goes into ALARM state, while if they are considered not breaching, then the alarm goes into OK state\.
 If missing data points are ignored, the alarm retains the current state it had before the missing data points\.
 And if missing data points are just considered as missing, then the alarm does not have enough recent real data to make an evaluation, and goes into INSUFFICIENT\_DATA\.

 In the fourth row, the alarm goes to `ALARM` state in all cases because the three most recent data points are breaching, and the alarm's **Evaluation Periods** and **Datapoints to Alarm** are both set to 3\.
-In this case, the missing data point is ignored and the setting for how to evaluate missing data is not needed, because there are 3 real data points to evaluate\.\.
+In this case, the missing data point is ignored and the setting for how to evaluate missing data is not needed, because there are 3 real data points to evaluate\.

 Row 5 represents a special case of alarm evaluation called *premature alarm state*\.
-For more information, see [Avoiding Premature Transitions to Alarm State](#CloudWatch-alarms-avoiding-premature-transition)\.
+For more information, see [Avoiding premature transitions to alarm state](#CloudWatch-alarms-avoiding-premature-transition)\.

 In the next table, the **Period** is again set to 5 minutes, and **Datapoints to Alarm** is only 2 while **Evaluation Periods** is 3\.
 This is a 2 out of 3, M out of N alarm\.